18 Lasting Effects of Growing Up With an Absent Father

 13. You could have difficulty making decisions.

 Without a father figure to guide you through life’s choices, you might struggle with decision-making.
-This can range from small daily decisions to major life choices.
+It can range from small daily decisions to major life choices.
 You might second-guess yourself constantly or feel paralysed when faced with important decisions.
-Developing confidence in your judgment is a skill that can be learned and strengthened over time.
+Developing confidence in your judgement is a skill that can be learned and strengthened over time.

 14. You may experience identity issues.